risvanthkm/SYSAD_TASK2/README.md

 - **Authentication & session management** — User credentials are secured with **bcrypt** hashing, while **JWT (HS256)** tokens authenticate every client request.
 Persistent sessions and a **RECONNECT** flow allow interrupted streams to resume from the exact playback position without restarting the track.

+- **IP based rate limiting** : Server rate limits the connection from the same IP for a particular time window.
+If exceeded the IP will be banned.

-- **Brute-force protection** — Failed login attempts are tracked per IP address.
+- **Brute-force protection**  Failed login attempts are tracked per IP address.
 Clients exceeding the configured threshold are automatically banned and rejected during the TLS handshake on subsequent connection attempts.

 - **Adaptive bitrate streaming** — Periodic **PING/PONG heartbeats** measure network latency in real time, allowing the server to dynamically transcode audio using **FFmpeg** (128 kbps, 64 kbps, or passthrough) to match connection quality.

-- **Semaphore-based transcoding scheduler** — Concurrent **FFmpeg** transcoding jobs are controlled using a **Semaphore**, preventing excessive CPU utilization while serving multiple clients.
+- **Semaphore-based transcoding scheduler** : Concurrent **FFmpeg** transcoding jobs are controlled using a **Semaphore**, preventing excessive CPU utilization while serving multiple clients.

-- **Transcode caching with automatic eviction** — Transcoded audio is cached on disk and indexed by **(song, bitrate)**.
+- **Transcode caching with automatic eviction** : Transcoded audio is cached on disk and indexed by **(song, bitrate)**.
 Cached files are shared across clients and automatically removed after a configurable idle timeout, while files currently being streamed are protected from eviction.

-- **Resume playback** — The server persists the user's actual listened playback position (rather than bytes transmitted) and offers to continue playback from the saved timestamp during the next login.
+- **Resume playback** : The server persists the user's actual listened playback position (rather than bytes transmitted) and offers to continue playback from the saved timestamp during the next login.

-- **Dynamic library synchronization** — A background scanner continuously monitors the music directory, detects newly added, modified, or deleted files, extracts metadata, updates the database, and broadcasts live library updates to all connected clients without requiring a restart.
+- **Dynamic library synchronization** : A background scanner continuously monitors the music directory, detects newly added, modified, or deleted files, extracts metadata, updates the database, and broadcasts live library updates to all connected clients without requiring a restart.

-- **Playlist management** — Users can create, delete, list, load, and modify playlists, with all playlist data stored persistently on the server.
+- **Playlist management** : Users can create, delete, list, load, and modify playlists, with all playlist data stored persistently on the server.

-- **YouTube downloads** — Clients submit a text file containing YouTube links.
+- **YouTube downloads** : Clients submit a text file containing YouTube links.
 The server downloads audio using **yt-dlp**, converts it to MP3, performs strict filename and metadata sanitization, applies **rate limiting** to download requests, and automatically adds the tracks to the music library.

-- **Listening history** — Every playback event is recorded with a timestamp for each user, enabling persistent listening history.
+- **Listening history** : Every playback event is recorded with a timestamp for each user, enabling persistent listening history.

-- **Automatic backups** — A background task periodically executes **`pg_dump`** to create database backups for disaster recovery.
+- **Automatic backups** : A background task periodically executes **`pg_dump`** to create database backups for disaster recovery.

 ## Database Schema